V-Uzunov/BestBulgarianMovies/README.md

  # General Requirements
 The application is implemented using ASP.NET Core framework.
-Using Visual Studio 2017
+Using Visual Studio 2017 <br />
 •	View Engine for generating the UI – Razor<br />
 •	Using sections and partial views, editor and display templates<br />
 •	Database back-end – Microsoft SQL Server<br />